Jai2899/IMPLEMENTING-GRAPH-COLORING-PROBLEM-USING-BACKTRACKING-APPROACH/README.md

 # Algorithm
 1.Detecting all non-white regions (eg. provinces or states).\
 2.Converting the input map to a simple planar graph: There will be a node for each region.
-Two nodes will be adjacent, if and only if their corresponding regions have a common border on the map.
+Two nodes will be adjacent, if and only if their corresponding regions have a common border on the map.\
-3.Using backtracking for coloring that graph (it's a recursive function that produces all valid colorings).
+3.Using backtracking for coloring that graph (it's a recursive function that produces all valid colorings).\
-4.Displaying all produced colorings on the given map.
+4.Displaying all produced colorings on the given map.\

+#Dependencies
+pip install -r dependencies.txt

+#Run
+python3 map_coloring.py map_image_file_name